Jaewoo97/T2P/README.md

 `preprocess_2nd_jrdb.py`: Parses each scene into .pt file.
 The data is saved as TemporalData class, a format used by [HiVT](https://github.com/ZikangZhou/HiVT).
 The parameters are set to parse the data in 2.5FPS.

 ## Training
-1. Preprocessing
+1a.
+Preprocessing JRDB
 JRDB: Adjust the directories to preprocessed files in `dataset/t2p_dataset.py` accordingly after preprocessing the desired dataset from above.

-CMU-Mocap / 3DPW: These datasets require a separate preprocessing step.
+1b.
+Preprocessing CMU-Mocap / 3DPW: These datasets require a separate preprocessing step.
 Run `dataset/3dpw_hivt.py`, `dataset/Mocap_UMPM_hivt.py` with process_dir adjusted to your environment.
 3DPW and CMU_mocap raw data are located in `./data` directory.
 ```
 python dataset/3dpw_hivt.py
 python dataset/Mocap_UMPM_hivt.py